gearglow/ReptiliaWithATwist/The List.md

 The Burrow was more crowded than usual.
 It turned out that, when Ron had said that "we're all going ('cept Mum)," he'd meant *all* of the Weasleys (aside from Molly).
 Ron, Ginny, and the Twins were in the living room chatting with the two oldest Weasley boys, Bill and Charlie.

-Ron looked caught sight of them and stopped mid-word, gaping like a particularly large-mouthed fish.
+Ron looked caught sight of them and stopped mid-word, looking back and forth between Elysia and Robbie, and gaping like a particularly large-mouthed fish.
 "Harry?
 Bloody hell, mate!"

 Ginny looked up, caught sight of Elysia, and blushed bright red.